 Does SYPR’s liquid assets cover its short-term commitments?

-Looking at SYPR’s US$29m in current liabilities, it seems that the business has been able to meet these obligations given the level of current assets of US$45m, with a current ratio of 1.57x.
-The current ratio is calculated by dividing current assets by current liabilities.
+With current liabilities at US$25.7m, it seems that the business has been able to meet these commitments with a current assets level of US$44.6m, leading to a 1.73x current account ratio.
 For Auto Components companies, this ratio is within a sensible range since there is a bit of a cash buffer without leaving too much capital in a low-return environment.

 - Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.

 The author is an independent contributor and at the time of publication had no position in the stocks mentioned.
 For errors that warrant correction please contact the editor at firstname.lastname@example.org.